-Policy 3.33 Support the development and implementation of a Coastal Addendum to the Alberni Agriculture Plan.
+Policy 3.33 Support the implementation of the Coastal Addendum to the Alberni Agriculture Plan.

-Policy 3.34 Identify, build and maintain food storage and processing facilities which can serve to provide duplicate capacity in case of community emergencies (e.g., food bank, UCC kitchen, etc.).
+Policy 3.34 Identify, build and maintain food storage and processing facilities which can serve to provide duplicate capacity in case of community emergencies (e.g., food bank, UCC kitchen, schools, etc.).